 Day 11: Kyoto

 If you’re up for one more day trip, this is the day to do it.
 Head to Nara to see the bowing deer or make a day trip to Osaka easily reached by train.
-I loved getting to spend more time in Kyoto so we hung a bit longer.
-Four nights in Kyoto well let you easily see all the sights, but an added one will let you really take your time and get to know the city.
+I loved getting to spend more time in Kyoto so we hung out a bit longer.
+Four nights in Kyoto will let you easily see all the sights, but an added one will let you really take your time and get to know the city.

 Day 12: Kyoto to Kagaonsen

-One experience not to miss in Japan, is a traditional onsen stay.
-It’s a must do.
+One experience not to miss in Japan is a traditional onsen stay.
+It’s a must-do.
 This one in particular is beautiful, and a great way to zen out before the journey home.
 The point of the stay is to be still, soak, and enjoy incredible Japanese cuisine.

 Read: Staying at an Onsen in Japan’s Countryside

 Sleep in, eat a long breakfast and follow it with a soak.
 This day is for rest, but by the afternoon you’ll be itching to get out.
 Try a soba or sushi class the ryokan, it’s truly incredible.

 A late morning checkout will get you into Tokyo by late afternoon, where you could easily catch a flight.
 I’d recommend one more night to split up the travel time, plus you can grab any last-minute bites you missed.

 Time to head home!
 Be sure to turn in your Suica card to get your deposit back!